edoardocattapan/ardo.github.io/_posts/2019-12-12-why-is-there-something-instead-of-nothing?.md

 Infinity is actually so end-less and open a system that its laws and characteristics are not different than as if it was a perfectly closed system.
 The extreme open-endedness is such that it comes back to any arbitrarily closed confines.

-If you divide any number by 0, you get an *indefinite* result, because arithmetically 0 is nothing.
+If you divide any number by 0, you get an *indefinite* result because, arithmetically, 0 means *nothing*.
-Indefinite results are beyond the limits of what we grasp, just like the idea of infinity.
+Indefinite results are beyond the limits of what we grasp well, just like the idea of *infinity*.
-Zero and infinity appear to be the same in their indefiniteness.
+By being indefinite, zero and infinity appear to be exactly the same.

 1/0 means something out of nothing, which is an absurdity by definition.
 A fraction means the ratio of the quantity of the numerator over the contextual benchmark of the quantity of the denominator, so 2/3 just means the 66.66% of something.